freeipa/freeipa/doc/designs/ipa_to_ipa_migration.md

 The Kerberos master key will not be migrated.
 Kerberos principals are retained but the keys are not.

-**IDs**

-Ideally all uid, gid, SID, etc. will be maintained in migration so that it is seamless.
-No mass changing ownership and group of files should be required.

 **Certificates**

-The existing CA will be abandonded in favor of a CA on the new installation.
+The existing CA will be abandoned in favor of a CA on the new installation.

 If the realm, domain and CA subject base (default is O=REALM) are identical between the two installations then there is no way, other than the CA private key, to distinguish between the original CA and the new CA. Therefore no certificates will be maintained in the migration.
 All certificates other than those already present in the new IPA server as part of installation will need to be re-issued.

 If one of these doesn't match then the certificates will be retained but the backing PKI will be lost so there will be no possibility of renewals or revocation (no OCSP or CRL).

-**DNS**

-The DNS entries will be migrated.
-Whether this will be maintained is a decision for the end-user.
-From an IPA perspective these are just data.

-If DNS is not enabled in the new installation (--setup-dns) then the service will not be configured/available but the data should still be available at least via direct LDAP calls (IPA in some places checks to see if DNS is configured and will skip lookups if it is not).

-##### Production to new production
+##### Scenario 1 - Production to new production

 Preconditions:
 * There is a existing production IPA server (or servers)
 * There is a new IPA server installation with the same realm and domain

 Optional:
 * If desired the realm and domain may be changed.
-The migrated data will accomodate these changes but this will require reconfiguration of all clients, etc. beyond just re-enrollment.
+The migrated data will accommodate these changes but this will require reconfiguration of all clients, etc. beyond just re-enrollment.

 Result:
 * All valid IPA entries will be migrated